 Spencer's Platter of Pork

-Would I recommend Max City Barbeque?
+Would I recommend Max City BBQ?
 I feel like the fact that you even have to ask is an insult to the gloriousness of their food.
-Everything was cooked to near perfection and it was more than enough food for 2 people.
-I think that when people go out to restaurants, they should order something they cannot cook at home and I think it would take years and loads of equipment for me to get even close to good barbeque.
-Whenever I need a barbeque fix in the future, you’ll know where to find me.
+Everything was cooked to near perfection and it was more than enough food for two people.
+I think that when people go out to restaurants, they should order something they cannot cook at home and I think it would take years and loads of equipment for me to get even close to good barbecue.
+Whenever I need a BBQ fix in the future, you’ll know where to find me.

 Max City Barbeque 4729 N Eagle Rock Blvd, Los Angeles, CA 90041 Food: 10/10 Environment: 10/10 Service: 9/10